-As a technical specialist at the firm, Michael L. Silver, Ph.D. assists in prosecuting patents for clients in a variety of industries specifically related to electrical and software engineering.
-Michael has a strong background in optical and sensing technologies with applications ranging from defense and communications to biomedical devices.
+Michael L. Silver, Ph.D. assists in prosecuting patents for clients in electrical and software engineering industries.
+A specialist in optical and sensing technologies, Michael has worked on projects involving defense, communication, and biomedical devices.

 Background and Credentials

-After working in a photonics lab at Duke University, Michael conducted his graduate studies at Northwestern University where his research focuses on upconversion detection systems for use in quantum communications.
-While the majority of his graduate research was in nonlinear optics, he also assisted in developing computer architecture concepts using on-chip optical semiconductor devices.
+After working in a photonics lab at Duke University, Michael conducted his graduate studies at Northwestern University where his research focuses on upconversion detection systems for quantum communications.
+While the majority of his graduate research focused on nonlinear optics, he also assisted in developing computer architecture concepts using on-chip optical semiconductor devices.

-Before graduate school, Michael worked at Harris Corporation where he developed optical systems for use in fiber based communications and lidar technologies.
-He also oversaw subcontractors for DARPA contracts and has worked very closely with both private and federal clientele.
+Before graduate school, Michael worked at Harris Corporation where he developed optical systems for fiber-based communications and lidar technologies.
+He also oversaw subcontractors for DARPA contracts and worked closely with private and federal clientele.
 Michael has been recognized for his strength in technical analysis and communication, which led him to be a finalist for a Congressional Science Fellowship, where he would advise congressional representatives on scientific and technical matters.

 Michael has experience in a wide variety of electrical and computer technologies including: